irbuch/swagger2-to-postman/README.md

 * Validates generated Postman Collection aligns to Collection v2 schema.
 * Optionally generates example body based on provided definitions.
 * Optionally generates tests to validate responses and associated payload of response.
+* Bundle multiple Swagger files into one combined Swagger file
 * Works as CLI or library.
 * Library works using native Promises or callback.